 ☁️ Cloud storage and file-sharing tools

 🔹 Highlight feature: You’ll be able to automatically sync your files and folders (such as the ones you keep on your Desktop) to the cloud and easily access them from anywhere.
-Your dropbox account will also automatically update all the changes that occur within the files and folders you’ve sent to the cloud.

 🗃️ File collaboration tools

 Once you have all the files tucked away safely in the cloud, it’s time to get to work.
-While these don’t cover all of the work done in remote teams, all remote teams have to handle documents and require these tools.
+While these don’t cover all the work done in remote teams, all remote teams have to handle documents and require these team productivity tools:

 🎛️ Project management tools

 Working in the cloud needs to be supported with a strong project management system.
 At all times, you need to be aware of who does what and what’s the status of ongoing projects, regardless of the project management techniques and practices you’ve decided to implement in your work.

 Here are project management tools that emerge as efficient solutions to handling such tasks remotely: